Observation of increasing bending rigidity of graphene with temperature: Methodology

-After preparation, the sample was placed in a sealed package, filled with ambient air from the laboratory (humidity 50$\%$, temperature 22$^\circ$C) and shipped to the University of Bergen (UiB).
-The sealed package was stored in the laboratory for several months before the sample was mounted in the argon vented sample chamber of the molecular beam apparatus known as MAGIE at UiB, which was then pumped down.
-The neutral helium beam used for sample investigation was created by a supersonic (free-jet) expansion from a source reservoir through a $10\pm 0.5~\mu m$ diameter nozzle~\cite{RN48}.
-The central part of the beam was selected by a skimmer, $410\pm 2~\mu m$ in diameter, placed $11.6\pm 0.5$~mm in front of the nozzle.
-The sample was characterized in vacuum, by helium diffraction scans and time of flight (TOF) spectra using a pseudorandom chopper~\cite{RN49}.
+The neutral helium beam used for sample investigation was created by a supersonic (free-jet) expansion from a source reservoir through a $10\pm 0.5~\mu$m diameter nozzle~\cite{Eder2013}.
+The central part of the beam was selected by a skimmer, $410\pm 2~\mu$m in diameter, placed $11.6\pm 0.5$~mm in front of the nozzle.
+The sample was characterized in vacuum by helium diffraction scans and TOF spectra using a pseudorandom chopper~\cite{Koleske1992}.
 The background pressure during all measurements was around $1\times 10^9$~mbar or less.
 The incident beam spot size on the sample was around 4~mm in diameter for all measurements.

 Directly after mounting the sample and pumping it down, no diffraction pattern was observed.
-A bake-out was performed for 1 h at a sample temperature $T_s = 675$~K followed by a gradual cooldown to the desired substrate temperature in 25~K steps with 60~s wait time in between.
-This improved the signal strongly yielding a high intensity specular peak, with a measured full width at half maximum of $(0.039 \pm0.00162)$~\AA$^{-1}$ (the instrument resolution), see Fig.~\ref{fig:scan}.
+A bake-out was performed for 1 hour at a sample temperature $T_s = 675$~K followed by a gradual cool-down to the desired substrate temperature in 25~K steps with 60~s wait time in between.
+This improved the signal strongly yielding a high intensity specular peak, with a measured full width at half maximum of $(0.039 \pm0.002)$~\AA$^{-1}$ (the instrument resolution).
+Diffraction scans are shown in Supplementary Information Figure S1.
 This bake-out procedure was repeated between the measurements.
 The diffraction measurements were taken using cooled beam, $T_n = 125$~K, at a sample temperature of 400 K. The TOF measurements were taken using a beam of $p_0$ = 71 bar with beam energy $E_b = (28.9\pm 0.2)$~meV.
-The sample temperature $T_s$ was (320, 370 and 400 $\pm$ 0.2)~K. An angular range of 25\textdegree -- 65\textdegree was investigated for each temperature, and in total 698 TOF spectra were obtained.
-For more details see supplementary information.
+The sample temperatures $T_s$ were (320, 370 and 400 $\pm$ 0.2)~K. An angular range of $\theta_i \in 25^{\circ}-65^{\circ}$ was investigated for each temperature, and in total 385 TOF spectra were obtained.
+For more details see the Supplementary Information.